sdnvx/opendmi-ng/README.md

 * Text, JSON, XML and YAML output, with filtering by handle, type, module and structure state.
 * Modular extensions for OEM-specific structures.
+* Validation against the rules of the specification, down to individual fields, with the findings reported the way a compiler reports diagnostics.
 * C and C++ API, bindings for Go, Python and Rust, a D-Bus service and a Linux kernel module exposing SMBIOS data via SysFS — see [Components](#components) for what is ready today.